ministryofjustice/service_assessments/phases/v2/live.md

 Service Manager able to

-* clearly explain the structure of the team during beta and after the service goes live (the following should be either in the team or available to the team depending on the scale of the service - service manager, product manager, delivery manager, tech architect and lead, assisted digital lead, designer, user researcher, developers, content designer, web ops, product analyst)
+* Clearly explain the structure of the team during beta and after the service goes live (the following should be either in the team or available to the team depending on the scale of the service - service manager, product manager, delivery manager, tech architect and lead, assisted digital lead, designer, user researcher, developers, content designer, web ops, product analyst)
-* show they were empowered to make decisions during beta and will continue to do so after the service is live
+* Show they were empowered to make decisions during beta and will continue to do so after the service is live
-* show there are no gaps in the team or explain how they will address any gaps
+* Show there are no gaps in the team or explain how they will address any gaps
-* show that the team will be sustained to continuously improve the service after it goes live
+* Show that the team will be sustained to continuously improve the service after it goes live
-* show they fully understand the service
+* Show they fully understand the service
-* explain how they will transfer knowledge from external people to the team
+* Explain how they will transfer knowledge from external people to the team
-* show that there is a separation of key roles (i.e. the same person is not performing multiple roles within the service)
+* Show that there is a separation of key roles (i.e. the same person is not performing multiple roles within the service)
-* there is at least one user researcher working at least 3 days per week
+* There is at least one user researcher working at least 3 days per week

 ## Point 4: Build the service using the agile, iterative and user-centred methods set out in the manual.